Sysmex Europe

 Why should antibiotic susceptibility testing be performed?

 Treatment of infections should be targeted, but that’s often not the case in practice.
 For example, up to 80% of suspected urinary tract infections turn out to be negative and not need antibiotics at all [3].
-One of the strongest drivers of antimicrobial resistance is the overuse and misuse of antibiotics, especially in countries where antibiotics are sold over the counter.
+One of the strongest drivers of antibiotic resistance is the overuse and misuse of antibiotics, especially in countries where antibiotics are sold over the counter.

-Urinary tract infections and antibiotic susceptibility testing
+Example: urinary tract infections and antibiotic susceptibility testing

 To screen for a urinary tract infection (UTI), the dipstick is the most frequently used method.
 This method picks up the presence of nitrite, a product derived by certain nitrogenic species (e.g., Escherichia, Proteus, Klebsiella).
-However, some pathogens do not generate nitrite (e.g., Enterococcus, Gonococcus, Staphylococcus, Pseudomonas), meaning that nitrite is not always a reliable parameter to screen a suspected UTI.
+However, some pathogens do not generate nitrite (e.g., Enterococcus, Staphylococcus), meaning that nitrite is not always a reliable parameter to screen a suspected UTI.
 Additionally, a high white blood cell count does not always indicate a bacterial infection.
 Therefore, if typical symptoms are present, a negative dipstick result is insufficient to rule out an infection [5].

 Being able to quickly exclude urinary tract infections (UTIs) could help to reduce the number of antibiotics being prescribed unnecessarily.
 Therefore, a fast and reliable method to exclude UTIs can be a driver for laboratory workflow improvements and antimicrobial stewardship.